 - red oval: max - 25dB

-Now you have an algorithm which works on a raw signal.
+Now you have an algorithm that works on a raw signal.
 To improve our results we should calculate a reverberation time on data, which was normalized in some way.
 The best choice for that problem is a linear regression.

 An improved algorithm to calculate a reverberation time of room

-The following step is changing your algorithm to calculate the same way as before but on a linear regression.
+The following step is changing your algorithm to calculate the same way as before but on linear regression.
 Let's look at the code below.
 You almost finished!